-The Xunantunich Mayan ruins are, in all honesty, a magnificent sight to behold.
+The Xunantunich Mayan ruins are a magnificent sight to behold.
 Some 80 miles on paved highway east of Belize City (among the northern foothills of the Maya Mountain Range), is one of the fabled kingdoms of the ancient Maya, called XUNANTUNICH (Shoo-nan-too-niche), meaning “Maiden of the Rock”.

 Your air-conditioned tour van will be rolling along the Western Highway, the flat terrain of the coastal plain of Belize, and then take you gradually through rolling, hilly countryside, past the new capital city of Belmopan, along Creole and Meztiso Villages, passing the Mennonite community of Spanish Lookout with their beautifully kept farmlands, past one of the three large cattle ranches of Belize (Running ‘W’ Ranch), through San Ignacio/Santa Elena, twin towns of the Cayo District and across the Macal River, and finally to the southern banks of the Mopan River; then you will cross over by hand operated ferry, and move to Xunantunich a mile uphill, where there are lush tropical rainforests on either side of the road and at the site.